-I’m not the most extreme road warrior you know, but I travel a decent amount, and I’ve found gear that helps make it easier and more fun for me.
+I travel frequently, and I’ve found gear that helps make it easier and more fun for me.
 A lot of it is unusual stuff I wished for offhandedly in a moment where something wasn’t ideal.
 I made a note, looked it up later, and discovered that if you can dream it, someone’s selling it on Amazon.
 Here’s how I travel light and with everything I need for all the circumstances that come up.

 A note on my choices of products: I weigh a blend of factors when deciding whether to buy name-brand, aftermarket, premium, cheap, and so on.
 For Apple devices, for example, I’ve had enough bad experiences with knock-off brands that I’m not willing to risk it for most items.
 And I buy genuine Apple accessories direct from Apple most of the time; but Amazon Basics has proven to be a trustworthy replacement in some cases.
 At other times, I simply buy the only item I can find.
 That’s often a cheap brand from China for some of the products, for whatever reason.
 So if you’re wondering why I choose a specific brand, the answer might be “it’s complicated.”